What the odor is not: Estimation by elimination: Results

-In this model a receptor will respond ($R_i = 1$) when stimulated by an odor that contains at least one odorant that binds to this receptor (i.e., $R_i = 1$ if, for some $j$, $ c_j=1~ \&~S_{ij}=1$).
-If no such odorant is present, the receptor is inactive ($R_i = 0$).
-The receptor thus acts as a binary `OR' gate.
+Here receptors respond ($R_i = 1$) to odors containing at least one odorant binding to them.
+Without such an odorant, the receptor is inactive ($R_i = 0$).
+The receptor thus acts as an `OR' gate, approximating a biophysical model \cite{singh2019competitive, rospars2008competitive, cruz2013neural, reddy2018antagonism}, with a sigmoidal response function (see below) in situations with high concentration odorants or a sharp threshold and steep response.

-Odors encoded in this way can be decoded (odor estimate $\boldsymbol{\hat{c}}$) in two simple steps (Fig. \ref{fig:binaryScheme}): \begin{enumerate} \item First, all inactive receptors are identified and all odorants that bind to them are considered absent from the odor ($\hat{c}_j=0$ for all $j$ for which $S_{ij}=1$ while $R_i=0$). \item The remaining odorants are considered to be present. \end{enumerate}

-This simple decoder does not miss any odorant that is present in the mixture.
-This is because, assuming every odorant binds to at least one receptor, if an odorant is present ($c_j=1)$ all receptors that bind to it will respond.
-Hence, the decoded concentration $\hat{c}_j$ will not be set to zero.
+Odors encoded in this way can be decoded (estimate $\boldsymbol{\hat{c}}$) in two steps (Fig.~\ref{fig:binaryScheme}): ({\bf 1}) Identify inactive receptors and declare odorants that bind to these receptors as absent, and ({\bf 2}) Declare the remaining odorants present.
+This decoder identifies all odorants in the mixture because, assuming odorants bind to at least one receptor, all receptors that bind to an odorant that is present ($c_j=1)$ will respond.
+Hence, its presence will be identified.

-However, false positives are possible.
-This is because an odorant could be absent, while all receptors that bind to it have a non-zero response because of other odorants present in the mixture.
-Thus, through lack of evidence, $\hat{c}_j$ will be set to 1.
-We can derive an approximate expression for the probability of false positives (see SI: Odor identity decoder):
+False positives are possible because receptors that bind to an absent odorant could have non-zero response because of other odorants present in the mixture.
+Thus, the missing odorant will be declared present, giving a false positive.
+The probability of such false positives is approximately (see SI: Identifying odorant presence \cite{suppMat}):

-We can also derive an approximate expression for the probability of correct estimation assuming that each odorant can be estimated independently of the others (SI: Odor identity decoder Eq.~\ref{eq:correctest}):
+We can derive an approximate probability of correct estimation assuming that each odorant is estimated independently of others (SI: Identifying odorant presence Eq.~S8 \cite{suppMat}):

-The second term is approximately the probability of false positives if there are $N_{\rm L}$ odorants in the environment.
+The second term is the approximate probability of false positives with $N_{\rm L}$ possible odorants in the environment.